IronCloudForge/policyforge/README.md

 * a substitute for policy-owner interpretation;
 * a system that autonomously decides policy should be changed.

 The hard current scope boundary is a **reviewed, machine-readable representation committed to a source repository**.
 Runtime enforcement and downstream compliance implementation are separate future consumer problems.

 ---

 # Research Position

-Policy Forge sits at the intersection of several established fields:
+Policy Forge sits at the intersection of several established fields: regulatory NLP, legal NLP, corpus linguistics, information extraction, relation extraction, deontic/normative representation, requirements engineering, and knowledge representation.

-* regulatory NLP;
-* legal NLP;
-* corpus linguistics;
-* information extraction;
-* relation extraction;
-* deontic/normative representation;
-* requirements engineering;
-* knowledge representation.

 The project does not claim those component problems are new.

-Its current research question is whether existing methods can address the **combined characteristics of the USDA corpus**:

-* decades of accumulated policy;
+Its current research question is whether existing methods can address the combined characteristics of the USDA corpus: decades of accumulated policy, heterogeneous source quality, inconsistent drafting, organizational change, terminology drift, inherited normative context, hedged language, indirect responsibility assignments, structural dependencies, and strict provenance requirements.
-* heterogeneous source quality;
-* inconsistent drafting;
-* organizational change;
-* terminology drift;
-* inherited normative context;
-* hedged language;
-* indirect responsibility assignments;
-* structural dependencies;
-* strict provenance requirements.

 The current methodology therefore uses established techniques as hypotheses and tests them against the USDA corpus rather than assuming they apply unchanged.